Robert W. Grow: After the war

 He is also known for being court-martialed in 1951 during the Cold War on charges of failing to safeguard classified information.
-At the time, he was the senior U.S. military attache in Moscow, and portions of his diary fell into Soviet hands.
-Grow retired after the court-martial and later became an executive of the Falls Church, Virginia chamber of commerce.He was reprimanded and suspended from command for six months.
+At the time, he was the senior U.S. military attache in Moscow, and portions of his diary fell into Soviet hands and were published in part by Richard Squires, a British defector to East Germany.
+Grow retired after the court-martial and later became an executive of the Falls Church, Virginia chamber of commerce.
+He was reprimanded and suspended from command for six months.
 Only after the trial did the public discover that many of the sentiments that Squires attributed to Grow were forgeries.
 The case was appealed and ultimately came before President Eisenhower in 1957, who approved the findings but remitted the sentence.
+"Spymaster," by ex-CIA official Tennant Bagley, gives an updated account of the affair of the diary by a Soviet intelligence agent.

 Not long after the court-martial, his son, Walter Thomas Grow, was on summer vacation from the United States Military Academy at West Point in 1953 when a fire started in his bedroom of the family home in Falls Church, Virginia.
 Walter Thomas Grow, 21, died of smoke inhalation on August 12, 1953.